to teach our class in your area?

 Please note, the Texas Family Code requires all presenters of coparenting education classes to meet the following criteria: "Presented by a mental health professional who has at least a master's degree with a background in family therapy or parent education."

 If you are outside of Texas and wanting to develop a coparenting class, we have the shell for you.
-Based on Making Two Homes Work: A Coparenting Handbook, by Bradley S. Craig, LMSW-IPR, CFLE the license to use and print the material for a county where the class is not already taught is $300.00 (one time fee) and includes digital versions of the Power Point presentations, class signs, a leaders guide, forms for participants, and 2 DVDs with class videos.
+Based on Making Two Homes Work: A Coparenting Handbook, by Bradley S. Craig, LMSW-IPR, CFLE the license to use and print the material for a county where the class is not already taught is $300.00 (one time fee) and includes digital versions of the Power Point presentations, class signs, a leaders guide, forms for participants, and class videos.
 A sample of one of the videos used in the course is located here.
 The Making Two Homes Work book is available at the discounted rate of $6.00 per book (minimum 40 books per purchase order at a time) for license holders to give to participants to use during the class and as a portable compliment to the class.
 You are not required to got through additional training to teach the class.
 As material is updated, licensed holders are provided the content at no additional charge.
 All license holders will receive a link to their web site on our provider network.

 If you would like to teach the Making Two Homes work